 The Company leases certain facilities and equipment to support its operations around the world.
 These leases generally require the Company to pay maintenance, insurance, taxes and other operating costs in addition to rent.
-Renewal options are common in longer term leases; however, it is rare that the Company intends to exercise a lease option at inception due to the cyclical nature of the Company's business.
+Renewal options are common in longer term leases; however, it is rare that the Company intends to exercise a lease option at inception due to the cyclical nature of the

+Company's business.
 Residual value guarantees are not typically part of the Company's leases.
 Occasionally, the Company sub-leases excess facility space, generally at terms similar to the source lease.
 The Company reviews new agreements to determine if they include a lease and, when they do, uses its incremental borrowing rate to determine the present value of the future lease payments as most do not include implicit interest rates.
-The Company recorded right-of-use asset impairment charges of \$0, \$42 million, and \$56 million for the years ended December 31, 2021, 2020 and 2019, respectively.
+The Company recorded right-of-use asset impairment charges of \$42 million for the year ended December 31, 2020.